The microblading consent form is a document clients must sign in order to stay safe and healthy. Keep reading for more information on what it covers.

 Please note that this is just a general outline.
 Some salons may include additional information, or ask you to fill out and sign additional forms.

 As an alternative to the good old paper form, some salons have digital consent forms they send their clients beforehand, so that no time is wasted once you show up for your appointment.

 Filling out a recent medical history questionnaire or checklist is crucial for staying safe and healthy during and after a microblading procedure.

 Your artist has to know:

-Some salons also insist on the client signing a color patch test for permanent makeup consent form, which absolves them from liability should the you get an allergic reaction as a result of the patch test.
+Some salons also insist on the client signing a color patch test for a permanent makeup consent form, which absolves them from liability should you get an allergic reaction as a result of the patch test.

 Don’t worry, allergic reactions to a patch test are very mild and they have a very important role – preventing a severe reaction once pigments are injected into the skin.